Loading slang details...

 Informal.

 kudos means Praise, honor, or respect given for achievement.
+Informal shorthand whose exact tone depends on who is speaking and where it appears.
+It is commonly discussed in USA contexts.
 It is best read as usa slang associated with USA.

 "kudos" means Praise, honor, or respect given for achievement.
+Informal shorthand whose exact tone depends on who is speaking and where it appears.
+It is commonly discussed in USA contexts.
 In USA, the nuance may be more specific.

-"People use "kudos" to mean praise, honor, or respect given for achievement."
+"They used "kudos" to mean Praise, honor, or respect given for achievement.β¦, and the group instantly got it."

 Usually positive or approving in casual contexts.